Research in Music, Psychology, and Transformation

 This PhD research explored Afro-Cuban music rituals and their evolution into emerging electronic music sub-genres.
 It resulted in a thesis and a series of creative works.

-The work was important because it provided a framework for understanding how ritual cultures are evolving across culture and context, and how this impacts creators and audiences.
+The work provided a framework for understanding how ritual cultures evolve across time and culture, and offers a way to understand how this impacts creators and audiences.

-It was featured at various international conferences including London’s Dancecult, and a summary was published in University of Newcastle’s Elephants Leg Book (second edition).
+It was featured at various international conferences including London’s Dancecult, and featured in University of Newcastle’s Elephants Leg Book (Second edition).

 Xook Project